Symbolic racism

 Symbolic racism (also known as modern-symbolic racism, modern racism, symbolic prejudice, and racial resentment) is a coherent belief system that reflects an underlying one-dimensional prejudice towards a racialized ethnicity.
-These beliefs include the stereotype that black people are morally inferior to white people, and that black people violate traditional White American values such as hard work and independence.
-However, symbolic racism is more of a general term than it is one specifically related to prejudice towards black people.
+Symbolic racism is more of a general term than it is one specifically related to prejudice towards black people.
 These beliefs may cause the subject to discriminate against black people and to justify this discrimination.
 Some people do not view symbolic racism as prejudice since it is not linked directly to race but is indirectly linked through social and political issues.

 David O. Sears and P.J.
 Henry characterize symbolic racism as the expression or endorsement of four specific themes or beliefs: